udacity/CarND-Extended-Kalman-Filter-Project/README.md

 Help your fellow students!

 We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.
+Similarly, we omitted IDE profiles in order to ensure that students don't feel pressured to use one IDE or another.

 However!
 We'd love to help people get up and running with their IDEs of choice.